MitochondRuna/AIVE-I3N/README.md

   - Image multiplication of segmentation with each of the source and the mebrane prediction.
 Noise reduction and uncertanty targeted filters as optimised for this dataset.
   Average of result of source and result membrane prediction.
 Contact overlap reduction to account for uncertainty introduced across immediately adjacent structures.

-(Note: additional information on each process can be found in their individual READMEs)
+(Note: additional information on each process can be found in the individual READMEs)